 Source: http://web.archive.org/web/20140709193629/http://www.newtown.k12.ct.us/Portals/Newtown/District/docs/BOARD%20OF%20EDUCATION/BOE%20Budgets/BOE.%20approv.budget%202011-2012.pdf

-Detailed on page eight (page sixteen in your PDF reader), Sandy Hook’s budget for the 2011-2012 school year is roughly $107k less than the previous year, likely due to declining enrollment and the loss of two teachers.
-And while plenty of money was budgeted for routine maintenance at the school (including emergency generators, HVAC, playground safety inspections, and more), there are no building and site maintenance projects listed for Sandy Hook for the year (page thirty-nine, or page forty-seven in your PDF reader).
-Seeing as how there are also no projects listed for Middle Gate or Head O’ Meadow, that’s not all that strange.
+On page eight (page sixteen in your PDF reader), you’ll find Sandy Hook’s budget for the 2011-2012 school year, which comes in about $107,000 lower than the previous year.
+This reduction likely reflects declining enrollment and the loss of two teachers.
+Funds were still allocated for routine maintenance like emergency generators, HVAC, playground safety inspections, and more.
+Notably, though, no new building or site maintenance projects are listed for Sandy Hook this year (see page thirty-nine, or page forty-seven in your PDF reader).
+Given that Middle Gate and Head O’ Meadow also show no such projects, this is hardly unusual.

 Sandy Hook sock hop invitation, 2012: